 - Have I reviewed or changed, if necessary, all the beneficiary designations in my insurance policies and retirement accounts such as the IRA, pension, 401K, and others?

 - Did I appoint short-term and long-term guardians for our children in case I die or become incapacitated?
 You may need to make changes to this section.

 - Did I choose a new person to entrust with the Power of Attorney in my living will?

 - Have I named a trustee to make sure that everything I leave is inherited by my children?
 If you omit this item, it could be received by your ex-spouse and their future spouse and children

 New York Law Regarding Estate Planning After Divorce

 Many people don’t realize that New York has a law that automatically revokes gifts or appointments to ex-spouses after a divorce or judicial separation.
 This judicial separation is defined by law as “a final decree or judgment of separation, recognized as valid under the law of this state, which was rendered against the spouse”.

 - Disposition by beneficiary designation in a life insurance policy, retirement benefits plan or pension;

 - Powers of appointment or powers to serve in any representative or fiduciary capacity, including as an executor, trustee or personal representative.

-In addition to being the beneficiary to their estate plan a person’s spouse is also often in charge of handling its administration or even being the individual’s health care proxy.
+In addition to being the beneficiary of their estate plan, a person’s spouse is also often in charge of handling its administration or even being the individual’s health care proxy.
 There are many cases in which a married couple has an intertwined estate plan.
 Spouses tend to have jointly-held assets such as joint living trusts or wills.